UBC-Snowbots/Snowflake/README.md

     you will use this account to set up CLion later on_
 4. Boot into Ubuntu for the remaining steps
 5. Install git by running `sudo apt-get install git`
-6. Clone this repository by running `git clone --recursive https://github.com/UBC-Snowbots/Snowflake.git ~/Snowflake`
+6. Fork this repository by heading over to the GitHub page and click the fork button on the top right
-7. To start set-up run `cd ~/Snowflake && ./get_started.sh` **(Do not run this script as root)**
+7. Clone your server-side repository from the terminal by running git clone https://github.com/YOUR_USERNAME/Snowflake.git (YOUR_USERNAME is your github username)
-    - _Just choose yes and enter your password when the terminal prompts you_
+8. To start the setup run `cd ~/Snowflake && ./get_started.sh` (Do not run this script as root).
-8. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/Snowflake && catkin_make`
+    - *Just choose yes and enter your password when the terminal prompts you*
-    - If everything compiles correctly and you don't get any errors, then you're good to go!
+9. If everything compiles correctly and you don't get any errors, then you're good to go!

 ### Important Notes:
 - To run CLion with ROS, you must first go in to terminal, navigate to your project (`cd ~/Snowflake`), run `source devel/setup.sh` and then **from the same terminal** run `clion`